 That renders Chromecast Ultra irrelevant for the majority of 4K watching that we do via Netflix, because the TV already offers the same service.
 And we suspect most people will be in the same position.

 There's one exception in this debate and that's about app updating.
-Smart TV manufacturers aren't hugely speedy to update apps, but smartphone apps often are.
-Currently, testing the Ultra with a 2016 LG OLED B6, it doesn't support HDR through its native YouTube app, but Chromecast Ultra does, so is the better choice.
+Smart TV manufacturers aren't hugely speedy to update apps, but smartphone apps often are - so using a dongle can mean you get access to newer services faster.

 Chromecast Ultra is an easy and predictable upgrade for Google and a device that makes complete sense by supporting the latest formats for video streaming to your TV.
 However, unlike the previous two Chromecast devices that plugged a gap in your TV's skills, the Chromecast Ultra is likely to step on the toes of features that your TV already offers.
 And that, for many, will render it unnecessary.